osu-eesc/cms-docs/user-guide/docs/roles-responsibilities.md

 - Prepare for evolution of digital content and engagement strategy
   - Create structured, described, and atomic content that can be used in a digital content and engagement strategy
   - Utilize analytics, public marketing research, and other data to inform decisions
-  - Facilitate the Digital Content and Engagement (DCE) Strategy Team meetings and implement website, content management system, and content strategy activities
+  - Facilitate the Navigator Digital Strategy Team meetings and implement website, content management system, and content strategy activities

 Suggested Focus for 2019

 -
   - Create content calendar, social media campaign, web form, and email marketing plan within EESC to pilot and assess a digital content and engagement process
   - Provide support for post-publishing content maintenance, web functionality, and design set up
-  - Work to implement specific activities and website priorities outlined in Phase 2 &amp; 3 of the DCE team plan
+  - Work to implement specific activities and website priorities outlined in Phase 2 &amp; 3 of the Navigator team plan

 **Extension Computing Technology Unit (ECTU)**